CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 Using Classes
 *************

-This page provides examples of using CMakePP classes.
+This page provides examples of creating and using classes in the CMakePP language.

 .. _examples-classes-writing-basic-class: